pavanakarthik12/aurix/README.md

 ### Financial Health Score
 - 8-factor weighted health score with history and AI-driven recommendations (`lib/financial-engine.ts`, `services/health-service.ts`)

-### Missing / Next
+### RAG Semantic Search (fixed)
-- The frontend `/api/rag/search` route builds its client-side embeddings with empty vectors (backend RAG works; the client semantic-search path still needs wiring)
+The frontend `/api/rag/search` route now lazily embeds every curated knowledge passage through the backend embed API, ranks chunks by real cosine similarity, and synthesizes an AI answer from the top matches.
+If the backend is down it transparently falls back to keyword search — no more empty-vector/no-op ranking.

 ---

 ## ⚠️ Phase 5 — Financial Goal Planning (Partial)

 - Goals store + progress cards + goal-aware recommendations and health score (`app/(app)/goals/`)
-- **Tax & SIP Calculator**: Old vs New tax regime comparison with §87A rebate, plus standard and step-up SIP compounding (`app/(app)/goals/calculator/`)
+- **Tax & SIP Calculator**: Old vs New tax regime comparison with §87A rebate, plus standard and step-up SIP compounding (`app/(app)/goals/calculator/`).
+The old-regime benefit is computed from *your* actual §80C and §80D investments — two new sliders let you model real contributions instead of assuming the maximum.

 **Missing:** the ⏳ Financial Time Machine (Current→2030 slider with animated projections) and a goal-creation UI (the store has `addGoal`, but no form is wired).